 Comments may include recommendations for avoidance, minimization, and/or mitigation.
-The project will involve new construction of new construction of two new 3,072-squarefoot greenhouses on an undeveloped property and significant ground disturbing activities of previously undisturbed soil.
+The project will involve new construction of a water well on an undeveloped property and significant ground disturbing activities of previously undisturbed soil.
 State Historic Preservation Office (SHPO) consultation was initiated; SHPO concurs No Historic Properties Affected.
 No National Historic Landmark (NHL) are within or near the project area.

-The site was visited on February 24, 2023 by an SOI-qualified Archaeologist.
+The site was visited on January 20, 2023 by an SOI-qualified Archaeologist.
 Records review and research were conducted at the SHPO and the Institute for Puerto Rican Culture (ICP) to determine if any archaeologically sensitive resources could be present within a 0.5-mile radius.

 The results of the Record Search and the Site Inspection indicate that there are no historic properties or cultural resources within the 0.50-mile radius study area or within the project APE.

 Based on the results of our historic property identification efforts, the Program has determined that project actions will not affect historic properties that compose the Area of Potential Effect.

-The determination was submitted to SHPO by PRDOH for concurrence on March 31, 2023 and SHPO concurred with the No Historic Properties Affected determination on April 11, 2023.
+The determination was submitted to SHPO by PRDOH for concurrence on March 27, 2023 and SHPO concurred with the No Historic Properties Affected determination on April 4, 2023.